gvwilson/fiction/santas/index.md

 was cut off by a cry from the crow's nest.
 "Smoke, cap'n!
 We got smoke on the horizon!
+North by nor'west,
-And it's headed our way!"
+a couple o' hundred fathoms up, and it's headed our way!"

 The humor dropped from Captain Clausbeard's face like spilled porridge.
-"You fit to fight?" he asked.
+"Well, lad, are ye fit to fight?" he asked.

 "Fit enough."
 Santa Greenwood clambered to his feet,